CSB5/hospital_microbiome_explorer/README.md

 ## Description

-This project provides a proof-of-concept 3D model to explore the hospital microbiome survey data associated with our [manuscript](#citation).
+This project provides a proof-of-concept 3D model to explore the hospital microbiome survey data associated with our manuscript ([Chng *et al*, 2020](#citation)).

 Note: currently the software includes partial data (2 rooms and 2 wards) and the full dataset will be added to the future releases.